saylesss88/nix-book/src/nix/hardening_NixOS.md

 `AES256` (Advanced Encryption Standard 256-bit key), and `SHA512` by default in the following configuration.

+Choose an expiration date less than 2 years, you can add time if needed.

 ---

 Home Manager module with `gpg-agent`, `gnupg`, and `pinentry-gnome3`: